 - FAQs About What Procedures Must Be Followed If You Have An Accident At Work?

-- An employer owed you a duty of care
+- You were owed a duty of care by your employer

-- The employer breached their duty of care
+- Your employer acted negligently and breached their duty of care

-- You suffered an injury as a result
+- You were injured as a direct result

 An accident at work could result in you suffering either physical or psychological harm caused by your employer’s failings.